-Our business association with Hayashi Telempu and Toyota Boshoku is adding to capability enhance and growth.
-Through these associations we can build further capability of our teams and introduce enhanced features in the products that we manufacture thus providing value added solutions to our customers.
+Our business association with Toyo Seats, Hayashi Telempu and Toyota Boshoku is adding to capability enhancement and growth.
+The technical know how adopted and adapted keeps us abreast with the latest technology keeping us future ready and also providing value added solutions.

 Additionally, we have plans to introduce new products with the support of our technology partners thereby enhancing BSL product portfolio.
 These associations will also prepare BSL for future technology readiness such as NVH requirement for Hybrid and Electric Vehicles.